ScreamBun/jadn-cli/README.md

    Run help or man to see a list of commands and examples.

 **Note:**

-Replace `my_schema.jadn` with the actual filename of your schema in the `schemas` directory.
+- Replace `my_schema.jadn` with the actual filename of your schema in the `schemas` directory.
+- To disable helper prompts and run the cli inline only, go to the config.toml file and change use_prompts to false.